 you don't need to actually read a book to know enough about it to have a cogent view?
 For there are other ways to know what's in a book.
 (In fact there are whole books about this.)

 ― the pinefox, Friday, October 5, 2018 4:01 AM (five hours ago) Bookmark Flag Post Permalink

 In this vein, I highly recommend reading How to talk about books you haven't read, which is funny if nothing else.

-― I have measured out my life in coffee shop loyalty cards (silby), Friday, 5 October 2018 16:41 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Friday, 5 October 2018 16:41 (four months ago) Permalink

 The Death of Woman Wang - Jonathan D Spence (1977).
 A brief history of a poor region of 17th century China, T'an-ch'eng, in Shantung Province (where the silk for the ties comes from presumably).
 It has a central observation point 'the decision of a woman named Wang, who was unwilling any longer to face an unacceptable present.'
 'T'an-ch'eng county was not famous for anything; it produced no eminent men in the seventeenth century, the data on economic and social conditions are scant, and though disasters struck repeatedly the people themselves did not rebel.'